The 10 players to have played the most PL minutes without scoring

 After scoring for Milwall early in his career, the defender became too preoccupied with stopping the opposition to bother causing problems at the other end of the pitch.

-Twelve years and 335 appearances in the Premier League for Wimbledon and Birmingham brought no goals, but that didn’t stop him becoming known as “King Kenny” at St Andrew’s.
+Twelve years and 335 appearances in the Premier League for Wimbledon and Birmingham brought no goals, but that didn’t stop him from becoming known as “King Kenny” at St Andrew’s.